gabors-data-analysis/gabors-data-analysis.github.io/_pages/dat_airline-tickets-usa.md

 ---

-## How to get the `airline-tickets-usa` dataset
+This is a  README file for the `airline-tickets-usa` dataset.

-used in case study `22A How does a merger between airlines affect prices?`
+Used in case study `22A How does a merger between airlines affect prices?`

 ## Data source